dmcpton/async-cas-client/README.md

 });
 ```

 Then, the two methods can be used.
-For example, usage in an [express](https://expressjs.com/) app, might look something like this:
+For example, usage in an [express](https://expressjs.com/) app might look something like this:

 ```js
 var app = require("express")();